Picking out new living room furniture is always exciting. But, it leaves you with one dilemma – how can you quickly get rid of your old sofa?

 Before you schedule a donation pickup, you’ve gotta ask – is your couch in good enough condition to donate?

-In most cases, donation centers will not accept sofas that are stained, ripped, or noticeably dirty.
+In most cases, donation centers will not accept sofas that are stained, ripped, have dog smells, or noticeably dirty.
 Minor wear and tear is acceptable, but if you wouldn’t take your couch in its condition, neither would anyone else.

 How to Dispose of an Old Couch